Amourspirit/Mini-Framework/README.md

 The Mini-Framework classes are built with the power of strongly type objects while maintaining flexibility with [AutoHotkey][1] variables.
 Many of the classes accept variables as parameters in their methods.
 Overloades are made possible Mini-Framework.

-All the Classes are prefixed with **Mf** to help avoid any conflicts with naming conventions and variables in existing projects.
+All the Classes are prefixed in Root [System][19] Namespace with **Mf** to help avoid any conflicts with naming conventions and variables in existing projects.

 There is also a package available for [Sublime Text][2] to give intellisense and syntax highlighting to Mini-Framework.